 Lets say you have an average Google Local score of 2 stars (with 10 reviews) , while your Reviews.io score is 4.7 stars (with 280 reviews).
 Clearly, you’re giving great service but it looks like a couple of bad experiences have slipped through the net.
 You probably didn’t even realise people were reviewing you on Google Local (which is possible for anyone with a Gmail account).

 You’d resolve this simply by directing your customers to review you on Google Local using the same, automated email process supplied by Reviews.io.
 This process can happen automatically until enough reviews are collected to bump up your Google Local score.
+We also only send Google Local invitations to Gmail addresses, as you need a Google account to be able to write a review on Google.

 Once you have chosen how many of your overall reviews are sent to a third-party platform, you may also sub-divide those review invitations further between platforms using the second slider in your account.